GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 {% Aside 'key-term' %}

-Sites which have the same [eTLD+1](https://web.dev/same-site-same-origin/#:~:text=the%20whole%20site%20name%20is%20known%20as%20the%20etld%2B1) but different subdomains are considered "same-site but cross-origin".
+Same-site but cross-origin sites have the same [eTLD+1](https://web.dev/same-site-same-origin/#:~:text=the%20whole%20site%20name%20is%20known%20as%20the%20etld%2B1) but different subdomains.

 {% endAside %}